 - An interest-free bridge loan that covers tricky costs, such as a down payment and overlapping mortgage costs

-Knock offers a unique service to homeowners who are buying their next home.
-Its Home Swap program allows you to get approved for a mortgage before your old home sells — which most lenders won’t do, due to limits on borrowers’ debt-to-income ratios.
+Knock is a nontraditional lender that offers a unique service to homeowners who are buying their next home.
+With Knock Home Swap, you can get approved for a mortgage before your old home sells — which most lenders won’t do, due to limits on borrowers’ debt-to-income ratios.

 Knock can do this because it offers homeowners a backup offer.
 If your home doesn’t sell on the open market, there’s still a guarantee that you can sell it directly to Knock.